Vote Tony Caterina for Mayor Oct. 20, 2025

 My top priorities as Edmonton’s mayor will be fixing the broken areas of our city.
 Edmonton needs a decisive leader to tackle issues promptly and efficiently—without fail—while ensuring taxpayers’ limited dollars are spent responsibly.

-This current council's repeated big spending budget approvals have driven property taxes far too high, making home ownership even harder for Edmontonians.
+The current council's repeated big spending budget approvals have driven property taxes far too high, making home ownership even harder for Edmontonians.

 This council has repeatedly overreached, taking on roles and responsibilities that belong to provincial or federal governments.
 Edmonton must stay in its lane!